hyoungjoojin/notes/content/database-systems/operator-execution/_index.md

     return result
 ```

+#### Block Nested Loop Join

 A block nested loop join algorithm improves the naive implementation by reading a block of tuples from the left relation
 into memory, and then scanning the entire right relation for each block.
-The resulting I/O operations is reduced to $M + MN$.
+The resulting I/O operations are reduced to $M + MN$.
 If we have $B$ buffer pages available, we can read $B-2$ pages from the outer relation into memory, and use 1 page for reading
 from the inner relation and 1 page for output.
 Then, the algorithm will use $B-2$ buffers in the outer loop, making the number of I/O operations to
 $M + \lceil \frac{M}{B-2}\rceil N$.
 If the outer relation fits in memory, this will be $M + N$.
-We prioritize placing the outer relation in memory first since it is going to be smaller.
+The outer relation will be prioritized to be put in memory since it is generally more efficient to read the inner relation
+multiple times than to read the outer relation multiple times.

 ```python
 def block_nested_loop_join(R, S, join_condition):